Prophecy-eip/Backend/README.md

 ## Bug report / Feature request
 To report a bug or request a new feature, create a new issue [here](https://github.com/Prophecy-eip/Backend/issues/new/choose) and use the correct template.

-**Before submitting an issue, please check that someone did not report the same as yours.**
+**Before submitting an issue, please check that someone did not report a similar one.**